NixOS/nix.dev/source/tutorials/connect-bash-nix-mkderivation.md

        For full logs, run 'nix log /nix/store/d4yfycw4zb33d5syhzarcm7lcmk6y6yn-hello.drv'.
 ```

-what? `mkdir: not found`?
+What? `mkdir: not found`?

 When Nix runs a builder program, it sets `PATH=/path-not-set` by default ([source]) and sandboxes the build so that derivations can't use OS-provided programs.
-In the first example, as only the `echo`command was used, it was able to run successfully.
+In the first example, as only the `echo` command was used, it was able to run successfully.
 The standard core Unix utilities must be explicitly imported for the build to succeed.
 On the surface, not including standard Unix utilities in the default build environment may seem like a bug, but this is an intentional design decision to ensure reproducibility.
 Reproducible builds mean that Nix derivations work the same way on any machine.
 This is a key part of Nix's value proposition.

 [source]: https://nixos.org/manual/nix/stable/language/derivations.html